wailsapp/wails/v3/wep/proposals/titlebar-buttons/proposal.md

       )
 ```

-2. The following options will be added to the `WebviewWindowOptions` option struct:
+2. These options will be added to the `WebviewWindowOptions` option struct:

 ```go
    MinimiseButtonState ButtonState